goofy2k/ESPhome-starter/README.md

 I have a server running under Docker on my Synology NAS.
 I can access the ESPHome dashboard in my browser with http://NAS-IP:6052, which uses the default port number.
+The credentials for access to the dashboard can be found in the Docker setup.
 The docker container uses an external bound volume, which means that contents of the /config folder of the application is directly accessible for me on the storage volume of the NAS.

 NOTE: the Docker container must have the network set to "host".
 If you use "bridge" there are connection problems with a dynamic IP address and with the "fallback hotspot" (see later).